 What can an Iowa unlawful assembly attorney do for me?

-If you’ve been accused, you need to be in contact with an attorney or law firm that works with Iowa criminal law.
+When accused, contact an attorney or law firm.
+Make sure to call one that works with Iowa criminal law.

-Your Iowa criminal lawyer will stay in touch with the county attorney’s office and let the prosecutor know whether you choose to exercise or waive your right to speedy trial.
-Further, counsel can provide some guidance on whether it’s advisable in your position to consider a plea agreement or to go to trial.
+Your Iowa criminal lawyer will stay in touch with the county attorney’s office.
+That means they will let the prosecutor know whether you choose to exercise or waive your right to speedy trial.
+Further, counsel can provide some guidance.
+For example, you need to know whether it’s a good idea to consider a plea agreement or to go to trial.
 They will talk to you about whether a judge or jury is likely to find a particular witness credible.

 Finally, there is a Victim Services Support Program available through the Iowa attorney general’s office.